peckjd/cpsc318/lab06/README.md

 ### Setup

-- Creat a brand new CentOS 7 lightsail instance
+- Create a brand new CentOS 7 lightsail instance
     - **DO NOT** update the instance yet
 - Install and enable the EPEL repository
     - `sudo yum install -y epel-release`